eldoy/webserver-bin/README.md

   app.js
 ```

-Double click the file for your system and navigate to `127.0.0.1:8080` in your browser to view your web site.
+Double click (or run from terminal) the file for your system and navigate to `127.0.0.1:8080` in your browser to view your web site.

 ### Install